 My name is Cam – I'm a researcher at Dana-Farber Cancer Institute and Boston Children's Hospital, where I work as a postdoc in the labs of Leonard Zon and Franziska Michor.
-I'm interested in the biology of tumorigenesis, and am currently working on a few projects aimed at improving our understanding of how tumors develop and evolve.
+I'm interested in the biology of tumorigenesis, and am currently working on a few projects aimed at improving our understanding of how tumors evolve starting from histologically normal tissues.

 ____________________

-As a PhD student and Ludwig Center Graduate Fellow in Forest White's lab at MIT's Koch Institute, I studied the molecular events that allow tumor cells to tolerate and adapt to targeted therapies, using mass spectrometry-based proteomics and with a focus on kinase signaling.
+As a PhD student and Ludwig Center Graduate Fellow in Forest White's lab at MIT's Koch Institute, I studied the molecular events that allow tumor cells to tolerate and adapt to therapy, using mass spectrometry-based proteomics and with a focus on kinase inhibitors and protein phosphorylation.
 I helped build new targeted mass spectrometry methods to directly measure oncogenic signaling networks in human tumor biopsies, and I enjoyed teaching mathematical modeling of biochemical systems to MIT undergrads.
 I also briefly worked on the computational biology team at BioNTech where I contributed to efforts around immuno-oncology target discovery.

-Previously, I was a first-gen undergraduate and Goldwater Scholar at the University of Connecticut, where I worked in Pramod Srivastava's lab at the Neag Comprehensive Cancer Center.
-I also spent some time at NIH in Mark Knepper's lab where I built new multi-omics methods to discover non-canonical proteins in mouse renal tissue.
+Previously, I was a first-gen undergraduate and Goldwater Scholar at the University of Connecticut, where I worked in Pramod Srivastava's lab at UConn's Neag Comprehensive Cancer Center.
+I also spent some time at NIH's Systems Biology Center in Mark Knepper's lab where I built multi-omic workflows to discover proteins derived from unannotated small open reading frames.